Ph.D. in Chemical Biology Curriculum

 A discussion based course that will cover the mechanisms and the biological roles of post-transcriptional gene regulation in eukaryotes.
 Topics will include RNA interference, microRNAs, regulated polyadenylation, subcellular regulation of translation, and others.
 The class will focus on reading and discussion of the recent literature, but topics will be introduced by short lectures.

-Topics in this class will cover eukaryotic RNA polymerases, general transcription factors, mechanisms of transcriptional regulation, and chromatin structure and modification/remodeling.
+This course seeks to develop the students’ understanding of recent progress in the investigation of gene expression that is based on advances in biochemical, structural, molecular, cellular and genomic approaches.
+Topics will cover eukaryotic RNA polymerases, general transcriptional factors, mechanisms of transcriptional regulation, and chromatin structure and modification/remodeling.
 An emphasis will be placed on structural aspects of transcription and polymerase function.
-The course will be taught through a combination of lectures and discussions of the current literature.

-Biological Chemistry 673: Kinetics & Mechanism of Enzymes.
+Biological Chemistry 673 / Chemistry 673: Kinetics & Mechanism of Enzymes.